Tempi'po'op (Rock Writing) Trail

 Go play on other trails!

-Getting there: Graveyard Trailhead: In St. George, head north on Bluff
+Getting there: Tukupetsi Trailhead: In St. George, head north on Bluff

 Street and turn left on Sunset Blvd.
 Drive 3 miles west on Sunset through